we've gotten rid of the many

 about $1.00 to $1.50 per inch for the circumference of

 of beveled glass.
-Examples of custom-made bevels can be seen at page56.htm.
+Examples of custom-made bevels in my own work can be

 cost of custom-made bevels causes most clients who desire a

-available, already made beveled pieces of glass the come in
+are already made beveled pieces of glass the come

-are often combined to make simple or elaborate borders, and sometimes
+are often combined to make simple or elaborate borders, and can even be

 used to make overall designs.

-clear textured glass or colored glass.
-Examples of stock bevels in
+clear textured glasses or colored glasses, or both.
+Examples of stock

 my artworks can be seen at the following pages: